codemix/yii2-configloader/README.md

 ### Loading configuration

-The extension requires the following naming scheme for your configuration files:
+If want to load your configuration with this extenstion, the following naming scheme must be followed:

  * `config/web.php` - Web configuration
  * `config/console.php` - Console configuration